 CHACE: He's 22 years old.

 DOUGLAS: I was just asking him.
 I didn't think he was going to do it.

 CHACE: Tech companies, both large and small, can't find enough people to fill their open jobs.
 The unemployment rate for tech workers is about a third less than the national average.

-Mr. JEFF WINTER (Recruiter): I hired three new people last week.
+JEFF WINTER: I hired three new people last week.

 CHACE: Jeff Winter is a recruiter in Silicon Valley.
 He finds people to fill these openings.
 It's Sisyphean; for every job the man fills, there is a need for 10 more programmers.
 So he hired some people to help him hire some people.